Alameda Naval Air Station becomes a reality

 Despite the Army’s prior claim, subsequent Government action determined that, after all, Alameda would have a Navy rather than an Army base.
 As a result of a resolution introduced in the House of Representatives by Congresswoman Florence P. Kahn suggesting a reconnaissance of the Bay Area, the attention of the Navy Department was once more directed to Alameda’s tidelands.
 On Friday, July 19, 1935, the Naval Affairs Committee of the House of Representatives visited the Bay Region.
 Shortly thereafter, Commander F.B.
 Connell, chairman of the Committee, announced to the San Francisco Bay Industrial Commission that the Alameda site had been chosen.
 On November 20, formal notification of the Naval Affairs Committee’s choice was presented to the City of Alameda by Rear Admiral E.H.
 Campbell, Commandant of the Twelfth Naval District.

-The site under discussion consisted of two parcels of land.
-The first, 1093.74 acres constituting Benton Field, which belonged to the Army, was transferred to the Navy by executive order in October 1936; the second site of the Alameda Airport, Inc. had an area of 929.337 acres.
-The Benton Field property was held inadequate for the Navy’s purposes, and the City of Alameda was asked for additional land which would include the entire Alameda Airport property and submerged acres still to be reclaimed by dredging between Alameda and Benton Field to the city bulkhead line.
+The site under discussion consisted of two parcels of land: 1093.74 acres of Benton Field, which belonged to the Army, and 929.337 acres of the Alameda Airport, Inc. In October 1936, Benton Field was transferred to the Navy by executive order.
+The Navy deemed the Benton Field property inadequate for its purposes, so it asked the City of Alameda for additional land, including the entire Alameda Airport property and submerged acres still to be reclaimed by dredging between Alameda and Benton Field to the city bulkhead line.